ajinkyad8/MovieAppSPA/README.md

 ### 1) Copy and Run the .NET Core Server
 Follow the steps 1-7 from <a href="https://github.com/ajinkyad8/MovieAppAPI/blob/master/README.md">here</a>.
 This will be running the backend server for the application.

+<i>The API also has seperate requirements.
+Make sure you go through them and make the necessary downloads to ensure the server is running properly.</i>

 ### 2) Copy the Angular Application.
 Using the same step that you used to copy the .NET Core server copy the angular application.